fnnu/Baby-gender/README.md

-Privacy Policy for "Magnet Polarity Detector" App
+Privacy Policy for "Baby Gender - Chinese calendar" App

-Effective Date: [2023-06-01]
+Effective Date: [2023-11-26]

-Our "Magnet Polarity Detector" app (referred to as "the App") respects and protects the privacy of its users.
+Our "Baby Gender - Chinese calendar" app (referred to as "the App") respects and protects the privacy of its users.
 This Privacy Policy explains how we collect, use, and disclose information when you use our App.

 Information Collection and Use: